-- Define a system data member. - Define a default constructor. - Implement abstract and virtual functions. - o instantiateDataMgr() to initialize the system data member responsible for caching driver data. - o runLoop() - Handle driver-specific startup procedures. - Set the provider type. - Instantiate the member class responsible for managing cached driver data. - Call the base class runLoop(). - o getDataMgr() to return the class member responsible for manager cached driver - o createCustomizedResourceManager() to open the file for retrieving constants. - o Provide schema location information for subsystem-specific requests, messages, and responses. - Add a method to setup the base schema location reference and store it as a member variable. - Override getReqSchemaLocation(), using the base schema location member to set the subsystem-specific requests schema location.
+- Define a system data member.

+- Define a default constructor.

+- Implement abstract and virtual functions.

+- instantiateDataMgr() to initialize the system data member responsible for caching driver data.

+- o runLoop()

+- Handle driver-specific startup procedures.

+- Set the provider type.

+- Instantiate the member class responsible for managing cached driver data.

+- Call the base class runLoop().

+- getDataMgr() to return the class member responsible for manager cached driver data.

+- createCustomizedResourceManager() must be implemented however should not be used.
+Instead, create a "Common Constants" class that will have public static members that can be referenced throughout the project.

+- Provide schema location information for subsystem-specific requests, messages, and responses.

-- Override getRespSchemaLocation(), using the base schema location member to set the subsystem-specific responses schema location. - Override getMsgSchemaLocation(), using the base schema location member to set the subsystem-specific messages schema location. - o clientDisconnect() to process steps that need to be taken when a client is no longer connected such as clearing driver table information and reinitializing the driver cache. - o initialize() to add the supported ICD versions before calling the base.initialize(). - o getProviderType() to return the appropriate string value.
+- Add a method to setup the base schema location reference and store it as a member variable. - Override getReqSchemaLocation(), using the base schema location member to set the subsystem-specific requests schema location. - Override getRespSchemaLocation(), using the base schema location member to set the subsystem-specific responses schema location. - Override getMsgSchemaLocation(), using the base schema location member to set the subsystem-specific messages schema location. - clientDisconnect() to process steps that need to be taken when a client is no longer connected such as clearing driver table information and reinitializing the driver cache. - o initialize() to add the supported ICD versions before calling the base.initialize(). - getProviderType() to return the appropriate string value.

-2.9.2.3 Handlers
+2.10.2.3 Handlers

-See Section 2.8.2.4 for information on creating handlers for the driver.
+See Section 2.9.2.4 for information on creating handlers for the driver.
 The only difference is that DriverHandler should be overridden rather than the SubsystemHandler.

-2.9.2.4 Creating Commands
+2.10.2.4 Creating Commands